Skip to main content

 Our Testing Experience

-I've contacted support once via live chat to ask about the VIP tiers.
+CasinoRankr has not contacted SweetSweeps support, so this review does not report a tested support interaction.
 The wait was short, and the agent pointed me to the right section of the site.
 My overall experience has been positive.
 It feels like a solid, legitimate operation, not some fly-by-night site.

 Purchase Walkthrough